endurantgames/cosmiclegends/src/classes/psychic.md

 Telekinetics

 :   Your mental power has a physical manifestation, letting you
     move objects with ease.
-Add a Personal Power Word from the Shaper list as a Personal Power Word.
+Add an Elemental Power Word and a Personal Power Word from the Shaper's lists as Personal Power Words.

 :::::::::::::::::::::::::::::::::::::